Enable Microsoft Defender for SQL servers on machines

 SQL Server on Azure VM - Register your SQL Server VM with the SQL IaaS Agent extension as explained in Register SQL Server VM with SQL IaaS Agent Extension.

-SQL Server on Azure Arc - Install the Azure Arc agent by following the installation methods described in the Azure Arc documentation.
+SQL Server on Azure Arc-enabled servers - Install the Azure Arc agent by following the installation methods described in the Azure Arc documentation.

 Step 2.
 Provision the Log Analytics agent on your SQL server's host: